 When will this be required?

 - Time-based One-Time Password (TOTP): This is an app-based code whereby the code will be available in the app.
 A new code is generated after every 30 seconds thus, users need to use the code generated to log in before it expires.
 To learn how to set up and enable 2FA on your Veem account using this option, click here.

 - SMS Text Messaging: This is an SMS-based authentication option that sends a code straight to the phone number used for clients to use when logging in.
-This option is currently available to clients located in US.
 To learn how to set up and enable 2FA on your Veem account using this option, click here.

 Why is Veem enforcing this now?

 Veem is continuously evaluating and strengthening its data security protocols to ensure the safety of these accounts.

 What will happen if I don’t enable the 2FA on time?

 After September 8th, you will not be able to access your Veem account.
 A prompt message requesting for you to enable the 2FA will pop up when you log in.

 Can I disable the 2FA after enabling it?

 While the Veem Wallet is active, the option to remove 2FA is disabled.
 However, you will have the option to disable the 2FA if you opt to deactivate the Veem wallet.